dehorsley/colette/paper.md

     \end{cases}
   $$

-- To limit the number of players who are placed in a repeated role (organiser or coffee buyer), we add:
+- To limit the number of players who are placed in a repeated role (organiser or coffee buyer), we added:

   $$
     w^R_{ij} =